gmc-code/PC-microbit-micropython/docs/challenges/guess_the_number.rst

 | Modify the while loop so that a new game is automatically started.
 | Add counting of the number of guesses made and display it at the end of a game.
-| Add tracking of the total number of games played and the best and worst score and the average.
+| Add tracking of the total number of games played and the best score.

 ----

 Guess the number version 2
 -----------------------------